yaptx/LiveContainer/README.md

 ### TweakLoader
 - A simple tweak injector, which loads CydiaSubstrate and load tweaks.
 - Injected to every app you install in LiveContainer.

-### AltStoreTweak (Deprecated)
-- The tweak that got injected into SideStore/AltStore to retrieve certificate from it everytime it launches.

 ### ZSign
 - The app signer shipped with LiveContainer.